memgraph/starlink/blog-post/blog-post.md

 Finding the shortest path between locations is a common problem tackled by graph theory, so the ideal approach to the transmission speed problem would be to use graph concepts and algorithms.

 In this post, we will explore how graph analytics and graph theory can be used to model the Starlink constellation and optimize transmission paths to ensure high-speed internet access almost anywhere on the planet.
+You can also visit our [**Starlink Simulator**](http://starlink.memgraph.com/) and see the results for yourself.
 <br /><br />
 <p align="center">
    <img src="https://raw.githubusercontent.com/g-despot/images/699ee65713223a90af3f5b180f331893b2c469be/demo_screenshot.png" alt="" width="800"/>